Breeze/breeze.github.io/doc-js/creating-entities.md

 The first fact means you don't have to worry about keeping your client-side `Customer` definition aligned with the server-side "Customer" class definition if you're getting your metadata from the server.
 Change the server-side definition and the client-side definition updates automatically.

 The second fact means that `newCust` is shaped to match your model preference.
-If you configured Breeze for Angular or Aurelia, `newCust` has a `CompanyName` property.
-If you configured Breeze for Knockout, `newCust` has a `CompanyName()` observable function for getting and setting the name.
-If you configured Breeze for backbone, `newCust` becomes observable in the backbone manner, e.g. via `get('CompanyName')` and `set('CompanyName', newValue)` function calls.
+If you configured Breeze for Angular or Aurelia, `newCust` has a `name` property.
+If you configured Breeze for Knockout, `newCust` has a `name()` observable function for getting and setting the name.
+If you configured Breeze for backbone, `newCust` becomes observable in the backbone manner, e.g. via `get('name')` and `set('name', newValue)` function calls.

 The third fact means `newCust` has embedded Breeze capabilities you can tap into via the `newCust.entityAspect` property.
 We'll talk about [**`entityAspect`**](/doc-js/inside-entity) in the next topic.